Napoleon II: Napoleon’s Son, the King of Rome

 Must I end so young a life that is useless and without a name?
 My birth and my death – that is my whole story.
 (10)

 Napoleon II died at Schönbrunn Palace on July 22, 1832, age 21.
 Marie Louise was with him.
 Francis was not.
-(See my post about Napoleon’s son’s death.)
+See my post about Napoleon’s son’s death.
 Prompted by the desire to secure souvenirs of their beloved Duke of Reichstadt, the Viennese crowded into his room and carried off whatever they could lay hands on, including his hair.
-A death mask was made after the post-mortem.

-On December 15, 1940 Franz’s remains were transferred from Vienna to Les Invalides in Paris, as a gift to France from Adolf Hitler.
+On December 15, 1940, the remains of Napoleon II were transferred from Vienna to Les Invalides in Paris, as a gift to France from Adolf Hitler.
 They rested for a while beside those of Napoleon, then were moved to the lower church.
-His heart and intestines remained in Vienna, where they reside respectively in urns at the Habsburg Heart Crypt (Hofburg Palace) and the Ducal Crypt (St. Stephen’s Cathedral).
+Napoleon II’s heart and intestines remained in Vienna.
+They reside respectively in urns at the Habsburg Heart Crypt (Hofburg Palace) and the Ducal Crypt (St. Stephen’s Cathedral).

 - Louis Étienne Saint-Denis, Napoleon from the Tuileries to St. Helena; Personal Recollections of the Emperor’s Second Mamluke and Valet, Louis Etienne St. Denis (known as Ali), translated by Frank Hunter Potter (New York and London, 1922), p.
 6.